ChurchApps/FreeShowWeb/src/routes/docs/faq/+page.md

 This might mean that you have set a custom output style with a template that overrides the new style.
 To fix go to settings>"Styles", and take off any template set here.
 Optionally remove the style entirely from the output in "Outputs".

+### Right click does not work properly on macOS

+A bug in some versions of macOS makes right clicking by pressing two fingers on the trackpad behave different to right clicking with Ctrl+trackpad or using an external mouse.
+Please resort to one of the two other alternatives if the first one does not work!

 ### FreeShow keeps freezing

 If you experience that the UI stops resonding to your clicks this is due to a bug in the code, please remember what you did just before this happened, and create a new [issue about it on GitHub](https://github.com/ChurchApps/FreeShow/issues/).
 And please also attach the error log file found in the settings>"Other">"Open log file".
 This will help us track down the issue and fix it!